 Folkstreams mission is to find, catalog and preserve documentary films of American culture.

 - The idea for Folkstreams grew out of attempts by documentary filmmakers to gain greater exposure for their films.
-Although many of these films have won film festival awards and critical acclaim, they do not fit easily into mass-market outlets like movie theatres, video shops, and broadcast and cable television.
-The films often have odd lengths, lack "name actors," and sometimes star people who do not speak "broadcast English."
-The Internet, however, links these films to special interest, "niche" audiences that heretofore could not be reached easily.
-The site does not have to be mass marketed to a specific time slot and channel.
-The "audience" can start out much smaller than thought economical for broadcast or cable.
-Because the films are always available, the audience can build over time through word of mouth, search engines, and partnerships with special-interest, academic, and media sites.
+Although many of these films had won film festival awards and critical acclaim, they did not fit easily into mass-market outlets of the late 20th Century, like movie theatres, video shops, and broadcast and cable television.
+The films often had odd lengths, lacked "name actors," and sometimes starred people who do not speak "broadcast English.”
+With the advent of the Internet, however, these films can find special interest, "niche" audiences that heretofore could not be reached easily.

 - Folkstreams streams films in copyright.
 These are streamed at no cost because the filmmakers (1) want the renewed interest in their life work and (2) believe that there may be video and stock footage sales once the site become recognized as "the place" to find folk life material.
 Folkstreams functions like an easy to use stock footage house.
 For example, Tom Davenport sold footage from his "Born For Hard Luck" to the producers of the French feature film "Amalie".

 - The archive is being held and maintained by the Southern Folklife Collection at the University of North Carolina in Chapel Hill.
 Most of this archive is 16mm film --a stable and long-lived format which can be continuously adapted to the latest digital streaming schemes.